 You know that you need to eat healthy and you need to change your diet, but many people don’t even know where and how to start.
 So they turn to harmful and drastic diets that are void of the much-needed vitamins and minerals that are the life-blood of the body.

 There are plenty of diets with fancy names including the Paleo diet, Atkins diet, Zone diet, and the Weight-Watchers diet.
 Some may apply restrictions to many healthy foods and involve drastic eating changes that can be dangerous to your health.
-Others lack the additional supplementation of important vitamins and minerals needed to allow the body to function how it should.
+Others lack the additional supplementation of important vitamins, minerals and peptides needed to allow the body to function how it should.
 The good news is that you don’t need a trendy (and confusing) diet to achieve your goals.
 Some common sense coupled with regular exercise and lipotropic nutrients may be all the stimulation your metabolism needs.
 So what exactly constitutes a healthy diet?
 Here is a list of do’s and don’ts for eating well.

 The Do’s of a Healthy Diet